-In a LIFE Magazine interview, Ford revealed the secret behind his success as rotating his shoulders even less.
-Ford and his coaches at Yale University said that the shoulders should be placed so high that they barely touched the water.
+In a LIFE Magazine interview, Ford revealed the secret behind his success was rotating his shoulders less.
+Ford and his coaches at Yale University said that the shoulders should be placed so high that they barely touch the water.
 If, however, the shoulders were to end up in the water, they would work as brake pads.
 The same also applied to the head, which was also to be placed high.
 Ford’s interview in LIFE had a massive impact and resulted in an entire generation of young swimmers making their way through the water in a style reminiscent of amphibian planes taking off.

-The Second World War resulted in the 1944 Olympics being cancelled.
-Alan Ford was drafted into the Navy quite late in the war, after his world records, where he served as a second lieutenant.
-While serving, Ford lost twenty pounds and smoked two packs of cigarettes a day in order to cope with the horrors of war.
+The Second World War resulted in the 1944 Olympics being canceled.
+Alan Ford was drafted late in the war, where he served as a second lieutenant in the Navy.
+While serving, Ford lost 20 pounds and smoked two packs of cigarettes a day in order to cope with the horrors of war.
 He left the Navy in the spring of 1948 to resume his swimming and engineering studies at Yale.
 Half a year later, after having put out his Chesterfields, he won a silver medal at the London Olympics.
-In 1966, Alan Ford was elected into the International Swimming Hall of Fame.
-The festive ceremony was interrupted by loud booing emanating from the back of the room.
-People wanted to know who was behaving so disrespectfully and turned around.
-Only to be greeted by Johnny Weissmuller.
+In 1966, Alan Ford was inducted into the International Swimming Hall of Fame.
+The festive ceremony was interrupted by loud booing from the back of the room.
+People turned around to see who was behaving so disrespectfully and laughed when they realized it was Johnny Weissmuller.

-The year following Cureton’s report, another book was published: Katsuo Takaishi’s Swimming in Japan.
-Here Takaishi argued that although the Japanese had certainly trained hard, the secret behind their success was primarily their improved technique.
+In 1935, Katsuo Takaishi published the book Swimming in Japan.
+In it, Takaishi argued that although the Japanese had certainly trained hard, the secret behind their Olympic success was primarily their improved technique.

-So, what did Takaishi’s revolution consist of?
-In order to understand this, we need to go through the mechanics of swimming, because people were already at this time aware of the physics affecting the process of swimming.
+In order to appreciate Takaishi’s revolution, we need to go through the mechanics and physics of swimming.

 Water for speed and WATER as a brake

-Swimming is unique insofar as swimmers are positioned in a liquid they try to grip in order to move their body forward.
-Water doesn’t offer the firm resistance of solid ground, something runners are able to benefit from when moving forward.
-Water is also 800 times denser than air, which forces the swimmer to try to minimize the resistance of his or her body in the water.
+Swimming is unique as swimmers are positioned in a liquid they try to grip in order to move their body forward.
+Water doesn’t offer the firm resistance of solid ground, something runners benefit from when moving forward.
+Water is also 800 times denser than air, so a swimmer tries to minimize the resistance of his or her body in the water.

-The form of resistance that’s the easiest for a swimmer to influence is that of friction.
-A shaved and smooth swimmer is able to slide faster through the water compared to a swimmer with a hairy body.
+The form of resistance that’s the easiest for a swimmer to influence is friction.
+A shaved and smooth swimmer slides faster through the water compared to a swimmer with a hairy body.
 The first swimmer to shave his legs is said to have been the Australian Jon Henricks in 1955.
-The following year, a fellow Australian, Murray Rose, did the same when Australia won five of the seven men’s events at the Olympics held in their backyard, in Melbourne.
+The following year, Murray Rose, a fellow Australian, did the same when Australia won five of the seven men’s events at the Olympics held in their backyard, in Melbourne.